oci-landing-zones/oracle-enterprise-landingzone/templates/enterprise-landing-zone/IMPLEMENTATION.md

-# Enterprise Scale Baseline Landing Zone
+# Oracle Enterprise Landing Zone

 ## Prerequisites

-To deploy the Enterprise Scale Baseline Landing Zone from the terraform cli you will need the following prerequisites.
+To deploy the Oracle Enterprise Landing Zone from the terraform cli you will need the following prerequisites.
 - [Latest Version of Terrafom](https://developer.hashicorp.com/terraform/downloads)
 - [OCI Terraform provider](https://registry.terraform.io/providers/oracle/oci/latest/docs) v4.109.0 or later
 - [oci - cli](https://github.com/oracle/oci-cli)

 ## User

-The Enterprise Scale Baseline Landing Zone should be deployed by a user who is a member of the Administrators group for the tenancy.
+The Oracle Enterprise Landing Zone should be deployed by a user who is a member of the Administrators group for the tenancy.
 This user need to have an api key entry defined as decribed [here](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/terraformproviderconfiguration.htm).
 Once the user and API Key are defined your oci-cli config should resemble.

 ```text
 [DEFAULT]